-The goal here is not to eliminate thoughts, but to become aware and eventually transcend the mind as we slip into an altered state of conscioiusness where we are much more in tuned with the sensations of the moment.
-It is from this state of being where you can assume the position of the observer.
-Imagine the observer as the one who is doing the mediation, not the one occupied with the scattered activities of a busy mind.
+The goal here is not to eliminate thoughts, but to become aware and eventually transcend the mind as you slip into an altered state of conscioiusness.
+You become much more in tuned with the sensations of the moment.
+It is from this state that you can assume the position of the observer.
+Imagine the observer as the one who is doing the mediation, not the one occupied with the activities of a busy mind.

 Origins and History

 Meditation can be traced back to an ancient period where it is thought to have been practiced by a group of hunters and gatherers.
 Scriptures called “tantras” from The Vedas tribes of ancient India, dating back 5000 years, describe different meditation techniques.